dennislapchenko/garden-of-atlantis/docs/travelling/bali.md

 - Water: if you dont live near a freshwater source that you can collect and that is not contaminated - most likely drinking water will be coming out of 18 liter bottles.
 From what I've witnessed they are always transported in big trucks or motorcycles - problem is that it gets scorching sunlight heating and penetrating this water.
 Don't have to be a genious to see this is toxic.
   - Towards the end of our stay on Bali have found an excellent water source tho.
 [Okeara](https://okeara.com)!
 Structured AND hydrogenated water.
 Perfect.
-- Narrow roads and barely any traffic lights outside of main city of Denpasar
+- **Traffic.** Narrow roads and barely any traffic lights outside of main city of Denpasar
   - Some crossings are perma traffic-jammed, seldom with manual traffic officers, if driven through carefully - its all good.
 But overall its just crazy..
 It is hard to imagine why the officials do not put traffic lights.
   - During heavy traffic, if riding a scooter, you will be inhaling LOTS of cheap petrol gas
 - Lots of plastic in the ocean, especially during-after rainy season